oneapi-src/oneAPI-samples/Libraries/oneMKL/guided_cuBLAS_examples_SYCL_Migration/README.md

 Run the programs on a CPU or GPU.
 Each sample uses a default device, which in most cases is a GPU.

+> **Note**: The code runs on a CPU by default
+> If the user wants to run it on a compatible GPU,
+> he has to comment/uncomment the device selection
+> line in the code.

 1. Run the samples in the `02_sycl_dpct_migrated` folder.
    ```
    make run_amax